Breinify/brein-api-library-java/documentation/snippets/config.md

 > final String serviceEndpoint = "http://dev.breinify.com/api";
 >
 > // This is one rest engine that can be used internally
-> final BreinEngineType engineType = BreinEngineType.UNIREST_ENGINE;
+> final BreinEngineType engineType = BreinEngineType.JERSEY_ENGINE;
 >
 > // Create the configuration object
 > final BreinConfig breinConfig = new BreinConfig(apiKey,